You want to buy a new home but your credit score is low. Does this mean you’re out of luck? It depends.

 Mortgage loans designed for consumers with subpar credit sometimes come at a higher cost.
 Why so?
 It’s all a matter of risk.

-The lender wants to be protected if you default on the loan and the home goes into foreclosure.
+The mortgage lender wants to be protected if you default on the loan and the home goes into foreclosure.
 So, if you’re adamant about getting a mortgage with bad credit, be prepared for the financial implications.

 To illustrate, assume you’re seeking a 30-year fixed rate mortgage for $250,000.
 Below is an example of how the figures could play out, based on your creditworthiness: